MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

           15. Go back to the **Connection URL** page in Intelligent Order Management and paste the URL.

-5. Go to the **Parameters** tab and add the BigCommerce store hash <where do you find this information?>
+5. Go to the **Parameters** tab and add the BigCommerce store hash.

 ## Out-of-box capabilities